DaniDevSDBK/PManager/README.md

 Este proyecto es un ejemplo de una aplicación sencilla creada como parte de un proyecto escolar.
 La aplicación [KeyVault] permite [gestionar tus usuarios y contraseñas].
 Fue desarrollada como una demostración para ilustrar los conceptos aprendidos durante el curso.

+## Description

+This project is an example of a simple application created as part of a school project.
+The application, KeyVault, allows you to manage your users and passwords.
+It was developed as a demonstration to illustrate the concepts learned during the course.

 ## Características

 - [Generador de Contraseñas]: Genera Contraseñas Aleatorias.